 Windows 10 has brought lots of updates to a computer system, and most of them have rendered to be highly useful to all sorts of users.
 One of the problems is the iPhone not detected or recognized on Windows 10.
 While this is true, there’s also some software glitches that Microsoft yet couldn’t quite overcome.

 Not all problems are caused by the Microsoft optimizations though, for example this iTunes issue we have addressed could have been caused by an improper update to iTunes as well.
 Whatever may the reason be, the symptom turns out to be that no iOS device seems to get noticed by iTunes that’s installed on a Windows 10 based computer.
-UnlockBoot team is here to help you to fix the iTunes on Windows 10 not recognize or detect iPhone.
+UnlockBoot team is here to help you to fix the iTunes on Windows 10 not recognizing or detecting iPhone.
 Read on for more details.

 Fix iTunes On Windows 10 Not Detecting / Recognizing iPhone